 It can also be placed in a large terrarium, provided you create the right environment for it.

-Pro Tip: When repotting, only move up one pot size to avoid overwatering issues.
+When repotting, only move up one pot size to avoid overwatering issues.

 Pruning